askmattcairns/boilerplate-facebook-html5/readme.md

-# HTML5 Boilerplate incorporating LESS CSS and other tweaks.
+# HTML5 Boilerplate For Facebook Apps

-This is a fork of the HTML5 Boilerplate, with a LESS CSS workflow adding some helpful mixins.
+This is a fork of the HTML5 Boilerplate, with modifications for Facebook Apps/Tabs.
+Uses LESS CSS.

 ## Additions